 - An instinctive understanding of what is next in media, technology and branding.

-- Expertise in social media strategy and execution.
+- Expertise in social media execution.

 - Proven success in high-pace, high-pressure, campaign-style environments.